 Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

-Older Cybis pieces are often found in more than one size, finish or color.
-The studio had a variety of options for most sculptures.
-According to printed advertisement in the late 1950's Cybis described their finishes as:
+Older Cybis sculptures are often found in more than one size, finish or color.
+The studio had a variety of options for most items.
+According to a printed advertisement in the late 1950's Cybis described their finishes as:

 "Parian white is a translucent marble-like body from which all Cybis art pieces are sculpted.
 Stained Glass Porcelain is fired again and again to bring out the hushed splendor of its softly glowing color.
 Cypia is a rendition bringing out the muted Sepia tones of a Rembrandt."